Network Engineer (Level 2) - IT-Online

-Level 2 Network Engineer to design and implement network configurations, troubleshoot performance issues, carry out network monitoring and configure security systems such as firewalls.
+Design and implement network configurations, troubleshoot performance issues, carry out network monitoring, and configure security systems such as firewalls.

 Minimum Requirements: